cmdev-ls/ObsidianNotes/Git Projects/clearmacro.infrastructure.fileapi.md

 ### Testing
 - 8 tests failed due to MongoDB issues...guessing setup related
 - The test design is good, I like the distinction between unit tests and e2e tests
-- It would be good to disable the e2e tests when running pytest locally
+- It would be good to disable the e2e tests when running pytest locally, waiting 30 seconds on every test is pointless if it can't be run

 ### Dependancies
 - Python/Poetry